John F. Kennedy Stadium: Football

 The stadium hosted Philadelphia's City Title high school football championship game in 1939 and 1978.
-St. Joe's Prep defeated Northeast, 27-6, in 1939.
-Frankford beat Archbishop Wood, 27-7, in heavy rain in 1978.
+St. Joe's Prep defeated Northeast, 27–6, in 1939.
+Frankford beat Archbishop Wood, 27–7, in heavy rain in 1978.

-On September 16, 1950, the Cleveland Browns, playing their first season in the NFL after dominating the defunct All-America Football Conference (winning all four league titles), played their first NFL game against the two-time defending NFL Champion Philadelphia Eagles as a prelude to what would eventually in time become the NFL Kickoff Game.
+On September 16, 1950, the Cleveland Browns, playing their first season in the NFL after dominating the defunct All-America Football Conference (winning all four league titles), played their first NFL game against the two-time defending NFL Champion Philadelphia Eagles as a prelude to what would eventually in time become the NFL kickoff game.
 Philadelphia was the center of the professional football universe at the time; not only did the city host the defending NFL champions, but the league offices were also in town, headed up by NFL commissioner (and Philadelphia native) Bert Bell.
-To accommodate the anticipated ticket demand, the game was moved from Shibe Park; this proved to be a wise decision, as the contest drew a then NFL-record 71,237—nearly doubling the Eagles' prior attendance mark of 38,230.
+To accommodate the anticipated ticket demand, the game was moved from Shibe Park; this proved to be a wise decision, as the contest drew a then NFL-record 71,237 — virtually doubling the Eagles' prior attendance record of 38,230.
 Many thought Bell had scheduled this game of defending league champions to teach the upstarts from the AAFC a lesson.
-Instead, the Browns shredded the Eagles' vaunted defense in a 35-10 rout, and went on to win the NFL Championship that first year in the league.
+Instead, the Browns shredded the Eagles' vaunted defense in a 35–10 rout and went on to win the NFL Championship that first year in the league.

 In 1958, some 15,000 fans attended a CFL game between the Hamilton Tiger-Cats and the Ottawa Rough Riders with proceeds from ticket sales going to local charities.
-(Hamilton won, 24-18, in what remains the only regular-season CFL game played between two Canadian teams outside of Canada.)
+(Hamilton won, 24–18, in what remains the only regular-season CFL game played between two Canadian teams outside of Canada.)

 The stadium was home to the Philadelphia Bell of the World Football League in 1974.
 The Bell seemed to give the WFL instant credibility when it announced a crowd of 55,534 for the home opener, and 64,719 for the second home game.
 However, when the Bell paid city taxes on the attendance figures two weeks later, it emerged that the gates had been wildly inflated.
 The team sold block tickets to area businesses at a discount, and the tax revenue was not reported.
 In turn, many of these businesses gave away the tickets for free.
 The actual paid attendance for the home opener was only 13,855, while the paid attendance for the second game was only 6,200—and many of those tickets were sold well below face value.
 The "Papergate" scandal made the Bell and the WFL look foolish, and proved to be a humiliation from which neither recovered.
 The team played at Franklin Field in 1975; the league folded late into that season.